cs0320/notes/book/src/success-in-0320/success-in-0320.md

 ### What About AI?

 What about it?
 You'll be allowed to use it, just like any other resource.
 However, you'll need to conform to the above standards, just as if it were a collaborator.
+I generally say more in response to your note-card responses.

 ## How Does Grading Work?

 0320 is mandatory S/NC.
 We _do_ give S with distinction.
 The course is divided into 2 parts: the _sprints_ and the _term project_.
 The sprints let you demonstrate command of new technical skills (which we give formative feedback on).
 The term project lets you show you can apply those skills in a new context of your own.

-The missive talks at length about grading; I won't try to duplicate that information here.
-But some changes you might want to be aware of include the following.
+The missive talks at length about grading; I won't try to duplicate all that information here.
+However, here are some key features of 0320's grading.

-### New: 1-week sprints and feedback

-New this semester, we've factored each of the former 2-week sprints out into 2 1-week sprints.
+**1-week sprints:** You'll have a deliverable every week.
 This gives us a better cadence for feedback.
 You'll alternate between asycnhronous video demos and synchronous demos each week, and the demos are the primary way your mentors will generate feedback.

-You'll receive access to a spreadsheet where your mentors will leave formative feedback _every week_, along with whether you've met expectations for the week.
+**Feedback Spreadsheet:** You'll receive access to a spreadsheet where your mentors will leave formative feedback _every week_, along with whether you've met expectations for the week.
 We'll expect you to work on addressing this feedback between sprints.
-See the missive for more information.

-### New: Demo Recipes

-We'll also be providing you with a "demo recipe" to help you prepare, and giving you access to the recipe your mentors will be using to guide their feedback.
-There are no secret rubrics in 0320.
-But we do want to see you meet expectations.
+**No Hidden Rubrics:** All guidance that we give TAs for grading we'll give to you as well.
+We'll also be providing you with a "demo recipe" to help you prepare.
+There are no secret rubrics or hidden test suites in 0320; we want you to know what our expectations are.

-### New: Collaboration Crests

-We would like to more strongly encourage collaboration between students.
-You will be required to, e.g., have a design discussion with someone you don't know, do code review, and so on.
-See the missive for more information.

-### A Focus on Testing
+**Collaboration Crests:** We would like to more strongly encourage collaboration between students.
+You'll need to earn a certain number of crests throughout the semester, and report how you've earned them on your feedback sheet. **The details have changed since Fall 2024, to give you more choice in how you earn crests.**

-We'll talk more about testing on Tuesday, but it should go without saying that in 0320, we take testing seriously.
+**Testing Matters:** We'll talk more about testing on Tuesday, but it should go without saying that in 0320, we take testing seriously.
 The handouts contain *pretty good advice* on meeting our requirements.
 Read them.

 **It is a bedrock principle of 0320 that if you cannot demo or test something, it's not actually done.**